Takeaways from the final night of the Democratic convention

 Mike Bloomberg provided a jolt to the 2016 Democratic Convention, when the billionaire former Republican mayor of New York unloaded on Trump and tried to show opposition to the reality show star came from all sides of the political spectrum.

-Still, Bloomberg served Thursday as a valuable validator of Biden as a champion of capitalism rather than socialism, heading off a Trump line of attack.
+Still, Bloomberg Thursday served as a valuable validator of Biden as a champion of capitalism rather than socialism, heading off a Trump line of attack.
 He made the sober businessman’s argument against the president: “I’m not asking you to vote against Donald Trump because he’s a bad guy.
-I’m asking you to vote against Donald Trump because he’s done a bad job.”
+I’m asking u to vote against Donald Trump because he’s done a bad job.”

 THE WRONG ‘VEEP’

-The actor Julia Louis-Dreyfus added some comedic bite to a fairly somber convention that focused on the deaths of more than 170,000 Americans in a pandemic and the economic dislocation it has wrought.
+The actor Julia Louis-Dreyfus added some comedic bite to a fairly somber convention that focused on the deaths of 170,000 Americans in a pandemic and the economic dislocation it has wrought.

 Louis-Dreyfus, who played a vice president and a president on HBO’s “Veep,” blended some of those poignant moments, sometimes awkwardly, with humor at Trump’s expense.